shaazsaleem/Library-Management-System/README.txt

 - Book Returning: Enable users to return borrowed books.
 - Display Borrowed Books: View the list of books borrowed by a specific user.
 - Search for Books: Search for books in the library's catalog.

-Contact:
-Any questions, feel free to contact the author at shaazsaleem@ucmerced.edu